ArsacidTechnologies/notus-nextjs/README.md

 Notus NextJS is Free and Open Source.
 It features multiple HTML and NextJS elements and it comes with dynamic components for NextJS.

-It is based on [Tailwind Starter Kit](https://www.creative-tim.com/learning-lab/tailwind-starter-kit/presentation?ref=nnjs-github-readme) by Creative Tim, and it is build with both presentation pages, and pages for an admin dashboard.
+It is based on [Tailwind Starter Kit](https://www.creative-tim.com/learning-lab/tailwind-starter-kit/presentation?ref=nnjs-github-readme) byMehranRastgar, and it is build with both presentation pages, and pages for an admin dashboard.

 Speed up your web development with a beautiful product made by <a href="https://creative-tim.com/" target="_blank">Creative Tim </a>.
 If you like bright and fresh colors, you will love this Free Tailwind CSS Template!
 It features a huge number of components that can help you create amazing websites.